ETNINJA/learning/app_1/README.md

 6. Stateless class wil use FINAL before its atributes <br>
 FINAL ->  <br>
 CONST ->  <br>
+7. to see the code of a widget, hold Crtl and hoover over the object, than click to inspect. <br>
+### Callback Functions
+8.

 ### Tips from the Teacher
+check Widget CATALOG <br>
 name of the project flutter_project <br>
 name of function addNumbers <br>
 By convention, use just one widget per file <br>